 The color of a tooth stain is influenced by what causes it.
 Factors that can cause tooth discoloration, and the type of stains they produce, include the following.

-- Tetracycline Antibiotics: Tooth discolorations caused by tetracycline and other antibiotics are generally blue-gray or yellow-brown in color, often in a horizontal striped pattern.
+- Tetracycline Antibiotics: Tetracycline and other antibiotics causes stains that are generally blue-gray or yellow-brown in color, often in a horizontal striped pattern.
 Porcelain veneers are the treatment of choice for tetracycline-caused stains.